 Gladstone Region Volunteering is an online volunteer recruitment website that links volunteers to organisations in need of volunteers.
 Facilitated by Gladstone Regional Council, the website is funded through support from the Rio Tinto Alcan Community Fund.
 The site offers free online advertising for not-for-profit organisations wanting volunteers and gives potential volunteers the ability to search through locality and or volunteering roles and apply directly to organisations.

-Gladstone Region Volunteering is Gladstone Region’s peak body for volunteering located at the Community Advisory Service office, Gladstone.
+Gladstone Region Volunteering is Gladstone Region’s peak body for volunteering located at the Community Engagement Centre office, Gladstone.
 It represents the interests of volunteers and community organisations who utilise the services of volunteers.

 As the peak body for volunteering in the Gladstone Region, Gladstone Region Volunteering exists to:

 - Encourage people to participate in community activities through volunteering;